 The admission process will be conducted by the coordination institution in accordance with the double degree programme's admission requirements, as specified in the programme description.
 Admission to the programme will be based upon a joint decision of the cooperating institutions

-In the case of appeals of an individual admission decision, the appeals policy and procedures of the coordinating institution will be followed.
+In the case of appeals against an individual admission decision, the appeals policy and procedures of the home institution will be followed.

-Each student admitted to the programme is enrolled at the home university, but considered as a student of both institutions for academic purposes.
+Each student admitted to the programme is enrolled at the home university, but considered as a student of both institutions for academic purposes from the beginning of the mobility period only..

 Students will normally be subject to the regulations and procedures of the institution at which they follow courses and sit for examinations in a given semester (see “Normas de permanencia de la UGR/ Rules governing the status of students at the University of Granada – Annex IV).
-They will be provided with the same academic resources and support services that are available to all students at that institution.
+They will be provided with the same academic resources and support services as are available to all students at that institution.

-The appeals policy and procedures in matters relating to modules, assessment and practical matters at each individual institution are subject to national and institutional regulations at the institution responsible for the module.
+The appeals policy and procedures in matters relating to modules, assessment and practical matters at each individual institution is subject to local regulations.

 Each cooperating university will develop appropriate and adequate information material for the incoming students.

 VI.
-Tuition fees and student's financial responsibility
+Tuition fees and students’ financial responsibility

 All students admitted to the double degree programme will be subject to fees as follows:

-The cooperating institutions will determine the level of fees, in accordance with national and institutional regulations and procedures under the concern that the students will pay tuition fees only in their home university.
+students will pay tuition fees only in their home university.

 Students will be responsible for financing and organising: